Space to Be Different: Ksenija Kadic and Fluidity of Self

 I initially didn’t think about it in a linear way as in “because I am X I am going to do Y” it doesn’t work like that.
 It’s more kind of visceral.

-Within the field I felt more orientated towards recovery centred approaches and other non-clinical approaches.
-My idea of Fluidity of Self is looking at the importance of being able to hold many or multiple views of self and of your experiences, and not necessarily saying “this is the right one or this is the wrong one” -- even though your initial pull is to that.
+Within the field, I felt more orientated towards recovery-centred approaches and other non-clinical approaches.
+My idea of Fluidity of Self is looking at the importance of being able to hold many or multiple views of self and of your experiences, and not necessarily saying “This is the right one or this is the wrong one” -- even though your initial pull is to that.
 I battled with this myself, but I know the importance to be able to hold these multiple ways of looking at things and of being, which is sometimes really challenging.
 I went into mental health initially to try and better my life.
 It was initially ‘get a degree and get a job’: but what transpired was this pull to unpick that journey I went through.
 It couldn’t be ignored.
 I placed myself in this nonclinical way of looking at mental health and from there I went onto that personal inner-search.

 Before I went on this journey, I was working closely with people who hear voices and have paranoia.
-When you give the label of schizophrenia or bi-polar, some may find it comforting… it puts a name to your experience that people will recognise.
-However, some people find it stigmatising… and for me that was interesting because when I work with people with these extremes, when you unpick the label, the experience is very much what I also experienced.
+When you give the label of schizophrenia or bipolar, some may find it comforting… it puts a name to your experience that people will recognise.
+However, some people find it stigmatising… and for me, that was interesting because when I work with people with these extremes, when you unpick the label, the experience is very much what I also experienced.

-A lot of them struggle with loneliness, feeling they are different, feeling they are less accepted, non-compliant with the norm, through societal stigma or from their internal belief systems causing self-stigma or.
+A lot of them struggle with loneliness, feeling they are different, feeling they are less accepted, and non-compliant with the norm, through societal stigma or from their internal belief systems causing self-stigma.
 It’s important to say that it’s not always the outside stigma we are talking about, we often take our experiences and internalise them leading to self-stigmatisation.
 The importance of a self-introspection journey is to really unpick that and look at it and see what is there and why.

 When I started to unpick this personally, I found that the conflict that was outside, that wasn’t in my control, the war and the atrocities that happened -- I had no choice in that.
 A lot of the people I speak to also had no choice when they experienced this on-set of mental health difficulties.
 It felt very much like a parallel.
 Of course, it’s not exactly the same, but there are parallels to it.

 The outside landscape becomes the inner landscape as a conflict within you- you’re thinking 'I have to choose who I am'.
 Society puts this on you.
-Back home, the war meant you either belong to ‘Muslim’ side, the ‘Croat’ side or the ‘Serb’ side, and therefore, you have a protection from that side.
-If you are in-between or even both -- you had to pick a side.
+Back home, the war meant you either belong to the ‘Muslim’ side, the ‘Croat’ side or the ‘Serb’ side, and therefore, you have protection from that side.
+If you are in between or even both -- you had to pick a side.
 This was the only way to guarantee protection.
 I internalised these polarising viewpoints and became torn.
 The outer conflict became an inner conflict.